 Water from Sports Drinks, Colas, Coffee, and Teas

 There is no evidence to suggest (at least that I could find) to suggest that your body uses the water from these drinks differently than that of pure, unaltered water.
 HOWEVER, keep these things in mind:

-Sports Drinks – contain added sugars and electrolytes.
-Although you may be in the middle of strenuous exercise and need those nutrients, changes are you will likely drink these as you drive in traffic, with a meal, etc. Skip the sugar – go for pure H20!
+- Sports Drinks – contain added sugars and electrolytes.
+Although you may be in the middle of strenuous exercise and need those nutrients, chances are you will likely drink these as you drive in traffic, with a meal, etc. Skip the sugar – go for pure H20!

-Colas – most cola not only contain added sugars, but also caffeine.
+- Colas – most colas not only contain added sugars, but also caffeine.
 Caffeine is a known diuretic that helps your body to expel water from cells.
 This can have adverse effects on hydration, causing your body to become dehydrated instead of hydrated.

-Coffee and Tea – Just as with the cola, coffee and tea contains caffeine, which is a diuretic.
+- Coffee and Tea – Just as with cola, coffee and tea contain caffeine, which is a diuretic.

 I heard a saying once that if you drink an 8-ounce cola, coffee or tea, you would want to follow it with an 8-ounce glass of water to ensure your body is hydrated.
 Not scientifically based, but a good rule of thumb.